Skip to content

 Karafka consumer instance for a given topic partition will be re-created in case a given partition is lost and re-assigned.

-Note: if you decide to utilize such techniques, you may be better with manual offset management.
+If you decide to utilize such techniques, you may be better with manual offset management.

 # A consumer that will buffer messages in memory until it reaches 1000 of them.
 Then it will flush